 against plastic in our oceans and works to alleviate extreme poverty by empowering communities to turn pollution into wealth.
 Collected plastic can be exchanged by local residents globally for rewards such as cash, school tuition, healthcare, or insurance.

 weDo have also pledged that for every weDo product sold, 8 plastic bottles will be collected from the environment – an easy way to save the earth.
 That means we, as consumers, are directly contributing to this.
 In addition to these initiatives, weDo’s products are 100% recyclable and their packaging is made from 50%-94% recycled plastic.
 Its formulas are all 93%-99.7% natural origin and they are certified Vegan and cruelty-free.
+Solid soap bars and solid shampoo bars are the way forward if you want to limit the plastic going to landfill.

 If you are taking your first dip into the weDo brand, I can recommend the weDo Light & Soft Hair Mask for Fine Hair* (£21.95 from Look Fantastic) and the weDo Shampoo Bar* (£14.95 from Look Fantastic).NudeSkin – the new Vegan, sustainable skincare brand from NudeStix